rust-lang/reference/src/patterns.md

 [_OuterAttribute_]: attributes.md
 [TUPLE_INDEX]: tokens.md#tuple-index

-Struct patterns match struct values that match all criteria defined by its subpatterns.
+Struct patterns match struct and enum values that match all criteria defined by its subpatterns.
-They are also used to [destructure](#destructuring) a struct.
+They are also used to [destructure](#destructuring) a struct or enum value.

 On a struct pattern, the fields are referenced by name, index (in the case of tuple structs) or ignored by use of `..`: